-3.3 Pest observed in the field
+3.3 Pests observed in the field

-Various pests were observed in the field and on all the different treatment plots.
+Various pests were observed in the field and on all the treatment plots.
 These included Variegated grasshopper (Romalea microptera), garden snails (Cornu aspersum), soft scale insect (coccus) and black garden ants (Figure 4).
 Some of these pests were observed infesting the leaves of the plants.
-Black garden ants were observed building their nest on the undersides of the leaves of the plants.
+Black garden ants were observed building their nest on the undersides of the plant leaves.
 They were equally seen burrowing the soil and exposing the roots of Telfairia occidentalis.